zentol/integrations-core/envoy/README.md

 ### Installation

-The Envoy check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your server.
+The “Envoy“ check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your server.

 #### via Istio